Sahni-123/Cyber-Security-Project-/README.md

 # Cyber-Security-Project-
-To resist the cyber crime and make people safe form the cyber attacker Athor - Vikas Sahani
+To resist the cyber crime and make people safe form the cyber attacker.
+Athor - Vikas Sahani